Modern Slavery Report

 Introduction

-At KEYENCE Canada, we firmly believe that respecting human rights is fundamental to the long-term sustainability of our company and the continuous fulfillment of our social responsibilities.
-We are committed to ensuring that all aspects of our business operations, including our supply chain, are free from any contribution to human rights violations, including forced labour and child labour.
+At KEYENCE Canada, we firmly believe that respecting human rights is fundamental to the long-term sustainability of our company and the fulfillment of our social responsibilities.
+We conduct our business with the highest ethical standards and in full compliance with legal requirements, while also addressing the human rights challenges that arise in a globalized world.

 Organizational Structure, Activities, and Supply Chain